TallKite/linnstrument-firmware/README.md

 # IMPORTANT TERMINOLOGY

 Slide: a large bend to a new pad, as opposed to a small bend that stays within one pad.

-Consistent vs inconsistent sliding
+Consistent sliding: when you slide to a note and then play it again without sliding, the bent pitch matches the unbent pitch.

-Mismatched bend ranges
+Mismatched bend ranges: deliberately mismatching the ranges of your LinnStrument and your synth.
+Causes inconsistent slides.

-Bend slope
+Bend slope: The bend slope is normally 1 semitone per pad, which is about 6¢/mm.
+Mismatched bend ranges change the bend slope.

 #  NON-MICROTONAL FEATURES

 COLUMN OFFSETS

-Ranges from 1 (OFF) to 8.
+Ranges from 1 (OFF) to 10.
 For negative offsets, use the hidden lefthanded setting in Global Settings column 1.
 The usual LinnStrument tuning is row offset +5 and column offset +1, or (+5 +1).
 Each of the three most popular hexagonal-key layouts can be translated to the LinnStrument's square keys in two ways:
 * Bosanquet or Janko layout translates to (-1 +2) or (+1 +2)
 * Wicki-Hayden layout translates to (+5 +2) or (+7 +2)
 * Harmonic Table layout translates to (+4 +3) or (+7 +3)